-Studying a Bachelor degree in Psychology & Member of Effective Altruism NTNU.
+Studying MSc in Neuroscience at Sussex University & Member of Effective Altruism NTNU.

 The part of the article that you are referring to is in part inspired by John and MacAskills paper “longtermist institutional reform”, where they propose reforms that are built to tackle political short-termism.
 The case for this relies on two assumptions:

 1. Long term consequences have an outsized moral importance, despite the uncertainty of long-term effects.2.
 Because of this, political decision making should be designed to optimize for longterm outcomes.